-Doyle Rogers Distinguished Chair of Law
+Dean and Doyle Rogers Distinguished Professor of Law

 B.A., Rice University; J.D., Harvard Law School

-|After attending the United States Air Force Academy, Alberto Gonzales graduated from Rice University (B.A.) and Harvard Law School.
-He was nominated by President George W. Bush and confirmed by the United States Senate as the 80th Attorney General of the United States on February 3, 2005 and served in that capacity until September 2007.
-He has worked as a partner at a major Houston law firm (Vinson & Elkins) and held positions as Justice on the Texas Supreme Court, Texas Secretary of State, General Counsel to the Governor of Texas and Counsel to the President of the United States.
+|After attending the United States Air Force Academy, Alberto R. Gonzales received his Bachelor of Arts degree from Rice University and his Juris Doctor degree from Harvard University.
+He was nominated by President George W. Bush and confirmed by the United States Senate as the 80th Attorney General of the United States in February 2005 and served in that capacity until September 2007.
+He has worked as a partner at a major Houston law firm (Vinson & Elkins) and held government positions as a Justice on the Texas Supreme Court, Texas Secretary of State, General Counsel to the Governor of Texas and Counsel to the President of the United States.
 Judge Gonzales has also served as a Visiting Professor and minority/veteran recruitment consultant at Texas Tech University.
-Currently, he is Counsel to the Nashville law firm of Waller Lansden.
-At Belmont, he teaches Constitutional Law, First Amendment, National Security Law and Separation of Powers.

 Alberto R. Gonzales & Amy Moore, No Right At All: Putting Consular Notification in its Rightful Place after Medellin, 66 U. FLA.
-L. REV. __ (forthcoming 2014).
+L. REV. Number 2 (2014). | SSRN

-In Search of Justice: An Examination of the Appointment of John G. Roberts and Samuel A. Alito to the U.S. Supreme Court and Their Impact on American Jurisprudence, 22 WM. & MARY BILL RTS.
-J. __ (forthcoming 2014)
+Alberto R. Gonzales, In Search of Justice: An Examination of the Appointment of John G. Roberts and Samuel A. Alito to the U.S. Supreme Court and Their Impact on American Jurisprudence, 22 WM. & MARY BILL RTS.
+J. Issue 2 (2014). | SSRN

-Drones: The Power to Kill, 82 GEO.
+Alberto R. Gonzales, Drones: The Power to Kill, 82 GEO.
 WASH.
-L. REV. 1 (2013).
+L. REV. 1 (2013). | SSRN

-An Immigration Crisis in a Nation of Immigrants: Why Amending the Fourteenth Amendment Won’t Solve Our Problems, IMMIGR. & NAT’LITY L. REV. (forthcoming 2014) reprinted from 96 MINN.
-L. REV. 1859 (2012).
+Alberto R. Gonzales, An Immigration Crisis in a Nation of Immigrants: Why Amending the Fourteenth Amendment Won’t Solve Our Problems, 33 IMMIGR. & NAT’LITY L. REV. (2014) reprinted from 96 MINN.
+L. REV. 1859 (2012). | SSRN

-An Immigration Crisis in a Nation of Immigrants: Why Amending the Fourteenth Amendment Won’t Solve Our Problems, in ARIZONA FIRESTORM: GLOBAL IMMIGRATION REALITIES, NATIONAL MEDIA & PROVINCIAL POLITICS (Otto Santa Ana & Celeste Gonzalez de Bustamante eds., 2012).
+Alberto R. Gonzales, An Immigration Crisis in a Nation of Immigrants: Why Amending the Fourteenth Amendment Won’t Solve Our Problems, book chapter in ARIZONA FIRESTORM: GLOBAL IMMIGRATION REALITIES, NATIONAL MEDIA & PROVINCIAL POLITICS (Otto Santa Ana & Celeste Gonzalez de Bustamante eds., 2012). | SSRN

-Waging War Within the Constitution, 42 TEX.
+Alberto R. Gonzales, Waging War Within the Constitution, 42 TEX.
 TECH.
-L. REV. 843 (2009-2010).
+L. REV. Number 4, 843 (2009-2010). | SSRN